-Dr. Emily Ruth Dodwell, MD, MPH, FRCSC is a pediatric orthopedist in New York, NY specializing in pediatric orthopedics/orthopedic surgery and general practice.
+Dr. Emily R. Dodwell, MD, MPH, FRCSC is a pediatric orthopedist in New York, NY specializing in pediatric orthopedics/orthopedic surgery and general practice.
 She graduated from Queen's University School of Medicine.
-Dr. Emily Ruth Dodwell, MD, MPH, FRCSC is affiliated with NewYork-Presbyterian, Hospital for Special Surgery and NY SOCIETY FOR THE RELIEF OF RUPTURED AND CRIPPLED MAINTAINING.
+Dr. Emily R. Dodwell, MD, MPH, FRCSC is affiliated with NewYork-Presbyterian and Hospital for Special Surgery.

-535 East 70th Street 5th Floor HSS - Main Hospital
+535 East 70th Street 5th Floor Hss - Main Hospital

 New York, NY 10021